huggingface/blog/fine-tune-segformer.md

 image
 ```

-To segment this test image, we first need to prepare the image using the feature extractor.
+To segment this test image, we first need to prepare the image using the image processor.
 Then we forward it through the model.

 We also need to remember to upscale the output logits to the original image size.
 In order to get the actual category predictions, we just have to apply an `argmax` on the logits.